louthrawshan/Opencv-Police-Officer-Help/README.md

 4. Crops the group so that irrelevant information is left out (i.e., the people who are relatively far from the police officer).
 The group is continously updated so the crop does too!
 5. According to the distance to the police officer, the color of the bounding box will change.
 It is green when far away, and red when exactly overlapping the police officer.
 6. Using a hardcoded height (i.e., distance from the person to the camera), it can determine whether the person is walking or running.
-7. Provides crops of the induvidual people so that weapon analysis can be done on it (weapon analysis is not incorporated as well.)
+7. Provides crops of the induvidual people so that weapon analysis can be done on it (weapon analysis is not in this code.)